Natural Cleaning: A Greener and Healthier Home

 You don’t have to venture into a faraway land for ingredients to create household cleaners.
 Most of the time, they’ve already made themselves at home in your pantry.
 By creating your own cleaning solutions, you’re saving money that would otherwise be spent on expensive cleaning products.

-Green Guidance #3 - Some companies label their cleaning products as “green”, but only provide generic claims such as “eco-friendly” or “environmentally safe”.
+Green Guidance #3 - Some companies label their cleaning products as “green” but make only generic claims, such as “eco-friendly” or “environmentally safe”.
 This is called greenwashing.
-If you’d like to know if your product is truly green, look for the Safer Choice and DfE labels, which are managed by the Environmental Protection Agency (EPA).
+If you’d like to know if your product is truly green, look for the Safer Choice and DfE labels, which are managed by the Environmental Protection Agency (EPA)

 The Core Ingredients of Natural Cleaning